The Ogre's Bride: Characters

-The protagonist, a high school girl.
-She has never been loved by anyone before except by her grandparents, and has been neglected by her parents and harassed by her sister.
+A high school girl who has never been loved by anyone before except by her grandparents, as she has been neglected by her parents and bullied by her sister.
 She has good relationships with friends and teachers at school, and her grandparents are worried about her.
 While she is kind and considerate, she also has the personality of silently enduring difficult and painful things.